RikVN/Neural_DRS/AllenNLP.md

 Output, model and evaluation files are available in the experiment folder.
 We only trained for two epochs, so the results will not be great, of course.

 You might get an error that says that there is no GPU available, even though you are using one.
 You might have to re-install pytorch for the correct CUDA version you are using (9.2 in my case).
 The numpy uninstall/install might not be necessary, but it was for me (see [here](https://stackoverflow.com/questions/54715835/numpy-is-installed-but-still-getting-error) as well).
+I don't really understand why the double install of pytorch is necessary, but otherwise I got errors:

 ```
-conda uninstall pytorch
+conda install pytorch torchvision cudatoolkit=9.2 -c pytorch
 conda install pytorch==1.3.1 torchvision cudatoolkit=9.2 -c pytorch
 pip uninstall numpy
 pip uninstall numpy
 pip install numpy
-pip install dataclasses
 ```

 You can also use a more complex model that uses characters, in either one or two encoders: